Zihad-pro/collaborate-study/README.md

 🔗 Live link:
 https://assignment-12-8f3f2.web.app/

-Collaborative Study is an IT education platform built with the MERN stack that connects learners, instructors, and administrators in one place.
+Collaborative Study is an IT education platform built with the MERN stack that connects learners, Tutor, and administrators in one place.
 The platform enables students to explore available courses or sessions, register easily, and track their learning journey.
-Instructors can create and manage course content, while admins oversee the entire platform with powerful management tools.
+Tutors can create and manage course content, while admins oversee the entire platform with powerful management tools.

 🚀 Key Features:
 🔐 User authentication with Firebase (email/password and Google Sign-In)